Raregendary/SimpleBeatmapAnalyzer/README.md

 1. Open the results.csv in Excel or any other CSV reader/analyzer
 1. After you find the map you like simply copy the **MapID** and paste it in the Osu search ingame

-# How to load in Excel
+# How to load results.csv in Excel
 #### Method 1
 1. Open a new excel document.
 1. Chose the menu **Data** and from there click **From Text/CSV**